yuayixio/ExplainerFramework/README.md

-# How to extend this explainer model
+# How to extend this explainer framework

 In order to make this framework as extendale as possible, the construction was executed with the goal of ending up with a cooking recipe like process in the case of extension.
 This applies for both **new models** as well as **new explainers**